 For example, once you’ve collected your customer satisfaction scores (CSAT) you can use this data to identify where the gaps in training are.
 This can help develop customized coaching sessions and strategies to help agents better resolve their specific performance shortfalls.

-Overcoming call center challenges with a QA framework
+Overcoming call center challenges with a quality assurance framework

 A QA framework is critical to tackling the challenges of call center quality assurance.
 Here are a few examples of the QA obstacles you may face in your call center and how to overcome them.

 Large amounts of data and methods to collect it

 There are many methods to collect data and massive amounts of data you can collect — chats alone will give you a ton of data to go through.
 This makes the process confusing without a framework in place.
 By creating a quality framework you’ll know which data you’re collecting, why you’re collecting it, and how you’re going to use it to make improvements.

 Lack of resources

 Few call centers have the resources to devote to proper QA.
 It requires skills, time, and technology to implement quality assurance.
 With Kaizo, you can save time and resources by boosting the efficiency of your QA process (among all other customer support operations)immediately.
 With Kaizo’s integrated- software you can say goodbye to complicated spreadsheets and improve your service quality by 11% after 3 months.

 Lack of actionable insights

 It’s easy to get bogged down in the data collected during QA, making it difficult to create improvements that management and agents can implement.
 With a framework in place, you’ll have a game plan for analyzing the data you’ve collected so you can take action to improve.

-How to evolve your QA framework so it’s more strategic
+How to evolve your quality assurance framework so it’s more strategic

 Evolving from operational to tactical, and finally, to a strategic QA framework takes time, effort, and resources.
 Most call centers will begin with an operational QA framework that helps meet operational goals, offers consistent service, and improves workflows.